Cyberpunk 2077: how to get the Samurai Jacket and Johnny's clothes

-As well as the real deal, there's also a Fake Samurai Jacket - which instead has the text SAMEREI - to be found in the game.
+This is only available for those with the Streetkid lifepath.
+There's also a Fake Samurai Jacket - which instead has the text SAMEREI - to be found in the game.
 To locate this, you'll need to tackle the 'Small Man, Big Mouth' side quest.
 You get the fake Samerei Jacket as part of that.
 Note that this item is not required for the Breathtaking achievement/trophy.

 Where to get Johnny's Clothes: aviators, shirt, pants, and shoes